AlynxZhou/hikaru-theme-aria/README.md

 ### Library CDN

 You can use CDN with ARIA's internal lib.
-First set `libCdn` to `enable: true`, then add CDN link to the library.
+First set `libCDN` to `enable: true`, then add CDN link to the library.
 If you don't know what you are doing, just skip it.

 ### Social Links